dirigible-io/dirigible-io.github.io/help/faq.md

 <details>
 <summary><b>Why RAP?</b></summary>

-<a href="http://eclipse.org/rap/">RAP</a> [RAP](http://eclipse.org/rap/) is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
+<a href="http://eclipse.org/rap/">RAP</a> is an Eclipse framework providing a rendering of the user interface for standard SWT/JFace widgets remotely e.g. in a browser.
 It brings for us:

-- Mature and reliable API to develop against
+* Mature and reliable API to develop against

-- Stable framework with great support
+* Stable framework with great support

-- Standard modularization – OSGi, plugins
+* Standard modularization – OSGi, plugins

-- Writing mostly in pure Java with all the benefits it brings by itself
+* Writing mostly in pure Java with all the benefits it brings by itself

-- Single sourcing - reuse of existing functionality written as Eclipse plugins
+* Single sourcing - reuse of existing functionality written as Eclipse plugins

-- Possibility to integrate non-Java modules as well (pure client side HTML and JavaScript) via the browser component
+* Possibility to integrate non-Java modules as well (pure client side HTML and JavaScript) via the browser component

-- Most productive web framework for more complex use-cases like development environments, administration tools, etc.
+* Most productive web framework for more complex use-cases like development environments, administration tools, etc.

 </details>
 <details>
 <summary><b>Why Rhino?</b></summary>

-[Rhino](https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino) is JavaScript engine written in Java.
+<a href="https://developer.mozilla.org/en-US/docs/Mozilla/Projects/Rhino">Rhino</a> is JavaScript engine written in Java.
 We use it as default scripting engine because:

-- Mature and stable framework
+* Mature and stable framework

-- Supports [CommonJS](http://wiki.commonjs.org/wiki/CommonJS) for dynamic loading of modules
+* Supports <a href="http://wiki.commonjs.org/wiki/CommonJS">CommonJS</a> for dynamic loading of modules

-- Built-in debugger with simple API
+* Built-in debugger with simple API

-- Possibility to invoke standard Java objects directly
+* Possibility to invoke standard Java objects directly

 </details>
 <details>
 <summary><b>Why JSON for models?</b></summary>

-[JSON](http://www.json.org/) is very simple data exchange format.
+<a href="http://www.json.org/">JSON</a> is very simple data exchange format.
 We have chosen it for the standard format for all the models.
 For us it is:

-- Simple enough and human readable/writable
+* Simple enough and human readable/writable

-- Support by mature frameworks for parsing/serializing
+* Support by mature frameworks for parsing/serializing

-- Quite popular and proved in web applications context
+* Quite popular and proved in web applications context

 </details>
 <details>